Propylene glycol is a controversial additive that’s used to help retain the moisture content in some commercial dog

-Propylene glycol is probably safe — in small, occasional doses.
+Propylene glycol is probably safe — in small, infrequent doses.

 Yet unlike most humans who are inclined to vary their diets with each meal, dogs are typically fed the same food on a continuous basis — meal-after-meal, every day for a lifetime.

-And it’s that cumulative exposure of any controversial substance like propylene glycol that tends to keep us up at night.
+And it’s that cumulative exposure to any artificial substance like propylene glycol that tends to keep us up at night.